 Companies are hiring, and that’s good news!
 Much of the interviewing is being conducted remotely, with the interviewer and interviewee in separate locations.
 The virtual format can present challenges, but taking certain steps can make it a smooth process for all.
-Whether you’re conducting the interview or you’re being interviewed for a job, follow these tips for best results.
+Whether you’re conducting the interview or being questioned yourself, follow these tips for remote interviews to get the best results.

 Rules for the Job Candidate

 Keep everything but inanimate objects out of sight.
-This means keep the kids away.
+This means keeping the kids away.
 Keep the pets away.
 Make sure they can’t be seen—or even heard.

 Present a tidy environment.
 Be mindful of what the interviewer will see in the background.
 If you’re in the kitchen, make sure there are no dirty dishes around.
 If you’re in the bedroom, your bed must be neatly made.
 Do not do the interview from a basement with poor lighting.